UK Visa Sponsorship For Employers Guide

 Applying For A UK Sponsorship Visa Licence

-You will need to apply online, and register on the sponsor management system.
+You will need to apply for sponsorship licence online, and register on the sponsor management system.

 - Check whether your business has the right to offer sponsored visas